GraphScope/GRIN/docs/source/return_value.rst

 Return Values
 --------------
-Handler
+handle
 ^^^^^^^^^^
-The return value of a GRIN API call is a GRIN handler in most cases.
+The return value of a GRIN API call is a GRIN handle in most cases.
-A GRIN handler represents a GRIN object such as vertex or edge, and it can be used as a paramter of another GRIN API call.
+A GRIN handle represents a GRIN object such as vertex or edge, and it can be used as a paramter of another GRIN API call.

-In the last section, we already got a ``GRIN_GRAPH`` handler ``g``.
+In the last section, we already got a ``GRIN_GRAPH`` handle ``g``.
 We can use it to get the vertex list of the graph:

 ::